 Communication is everything when it comes to getting the haircut you actually want.
 Here’s how to make sure you and your barber are on the same page:

 Bring reference photos.
-Show 2–3 images of the exact style you want.
+Show 2 to 3 images of the exact style you want.
 Pictures eliminate confusion.

 Be specific with terminology.
 Say “low taper” instead of just “fade.”
 Clarify whether you want it to blend to skin (skin fade) or stay softer (traditional taper).